sebmartel/food-truck-finder/README.md

 ## Scaling

 Socrata allows 1000req/hour with a developer key.
-To function properly, our webservice needs to operate within that limit.
+Furthermore, I observe slow response times (~seconds) from the origin API.
+The response times are too slow for multiple origin calls as part of a paginated API and the request limit requires further engineering to enable any meaningful scale.

 Working to our advantage is the proper set of cache control headers provided by the Socrata API.
 This enables our solution to use standard proxy configurations as part of our solution.

 Specifically here, I would recommend a setup allowing the proxy to return stale data in order to prevent simultaneous requests to our webservice to spike